 Business profile/initial analysis

-A first logical step is to determine the restaurant's characteristics with the greatest-possible detail.
-It is the starting point for developing the project afterwards.
+A first logical step is to determine your restaurant's characteristics with the greatest-possible detail.
+It is the starting point for developing your project afterwards.

-By determining this information, you can know the nature of the business that you are going to set up at its core and from there, tweak its characteristics to increase its chances of success.
+By determining this information, you can better understand the nature of the business that you are going to set up.
+From here, you can tweak its characteristics to increase its chances of success.

 Profile of the industry/market analysis

-The second basic step would be to observe your restaurant's direct and indirect competitors and the behaviour of the general market that you seek to enter, especially with regard to the characteristics of your business.
+The second basic step is to observe your restaurant's direct and indirect competitors and the behaviour of the general market that you seek to enter, especially with regard to the characteristics of your business.

-Market limits: Complicated weather in the area, a saturation of similar restaurants, the low purchasing power of customers in the area...
+✔️Market limits: Consider things that may impact or limit your market such as disruptive/inclement weather in the area, a saturation of similar restaurants nearby, the low purchasing power of customers in the area etc.

-The competition's limits: All restaurants serve the same thing, scant digital marketing activities, recurring complaints about certain dishes, lack of space, uncomfortable decorations, they lack the technological tools for management, service delays, etc...
+✔️The competition's limits: When considering your direct competitors, what are their limitations/weaknesses?
+For example, do all restaurants serve the same thing, do they do limited digital marketing, are there recurring complaints about service or certain dishes, lack of space, poor ambience/decor, do they lack the technological tools for management?

-Using this analysis, you can incorporate elements to your initial restaurant profile and improve it.
-For instance, if you determine that the majority of your competitors have bland or unattractive decoration, you already know that having very comforting and more modern decoration would be a very strategic move.
+Using this analysis, you can add new details to your initial restaurant profile and improve it.
+For example, if the majority of your competitors have bland or unattractive decor, focussing on providing warm and welcoming decor as part of your offering would be a very strategic move.

-This also holds true if you determine that customers demand certain types ingredients in your market; you would already know that including them in your menu would be ideal.
+This is also beneficial if you determine that customers demand certain types ingredients in your market - you can consider ways to include them in your menu.

-Using all the previous information, you can take the next step, which is a bit more complex and consists of defining the bread and butter that will sustain your restaurant and its launch.
+Using all of this information, you can take the next step - developing a marketing plan.
+This part is a bit more complex and consists of defining the bread and butter that will sustain your restaurant and its launch.

-You have arrived at the most crucial step out of all the ones you will take for the restaurant business plan.
-It implies taking into account all the costs and profits that you will forecast for your business.
+You have arrived at the most crucial step out of all the ones you will take for your restaurant business plan.
+It involves taking into account all the expenses and profits that you forecast for your business.
 In this step, you will determine the following:

-Management plan: At this point, you will quantify the number of the employees needed to begin, an estimate of salaries according to the market, the necessary equipment, machinery, tools, technical equipment and their cost, as well as the remaining operations for opening the restaurant every day.
+✔️Management plan: At this point, you will need to quantify the number of the employees required, as well as an estimated cost of salaries, the cost of equipment, machinery, tools and technical equipment, as well as the remaining operational costs for the day to day running of the restaurant.

-Initial investment and upfront expenses: With all the previous information, you can now determine how much money you would need to begin and what will be your fixed and variable costs for the period that you specify.
+✔️Initial investment and upfront expenses: With all the previous information, you can now determine how much money you will need to invest to successfully open and launch your restaurant, and as well as your fixed and variable costs.
 It is very important to consider the industry's constant changes and any variable that could destabilize your plan.

-Sales percentage: Here you will determine how much to charge for your culinary experience and, based on this information, how much in sales do you need to make within a time period to cover the initial investment and operational expenses in principle.
+✔️Sales percentage: Here you will determine your price points - how much to charge for your culinary experience.
+Based on this information, you will be able to calculate the projected sales that you will need to make before you can cover your initial investment and operational expenses in principle.

-Profitability estimate.
-Finally, with all these forecasts, you can know when you will begin to see profitability within your timeline by putting into practice this business plan.
+✔️Profitability estimate.
+Finally, with all these forecasts, you will be able to calculate the point at which you will begin to see profitability within your business timeline.
 The most important thing is to achieve a high occupancy rate and manage fixed and variable costs well to ensure continuous benefits.

-Quite a task!
-Have you ever drafted such a plan before?
+Quite a task, but highly beneficial!
+Have you ever drafted a business plan before?